jayprophit/self-building-ai/README.md

 # self-building-ai
-A self-building AI project for autonomous development
+A self-building AI that builds updates, and self improves